 Life became even more precious.
 The things that irritated me or consumed my energy all of a sudden had no space in my brain and very little value in my life.
 The blessings in my life were even bigger, and I identified several more blessings, some included the painful lessons and experiences.

-I found myself secretly checking fingernails of my chiropractic patients.
-In functional medicine consults I enforced the zero tolerance for nail polish so I can assess and identify any potential concerns for immediate referral.
+I found myself secretly checking the fingernails of my chiropractic patients.
+In functional medicine consults, I enforced the zero tolerance for nail polish so I can assess and identify any potential concerns for immediate referral.
 I’m not a medical doctor, but we chiropractors are trained to identify suspicious lesions and refer out to appropriate medical professionals.
 In functional and Ayurvedic medicine we look for certain qualities and characteristics in your nails to help pull the story of your internal health together.
 That’s coming up in the next article.

 My lab results didn’t arrive prior to the dermatology appointment.
 But his evaluation would be the definitive one.

 Glenn Zellmann, MD of Arizona Dermatology in Paradise Valley, diagnosed that thing with 100% certainty as soon as looked at it.
 “Oh!
 It’s just a mole!” (aka Longitudinal Melanonychia).
 If you have ever been in this type of situation you could understand the relief and the emotional release to hear those words.
 So, I’m ok for now.
-It is still something to be watched but not obsessively, accordingly to Dr. Z. I got a hall pass.
+It is still something to be watched but not obsessively, according to Dr. Z. I got a hall pass.

 Here’s the reality: